Somiks/currency-calc-spring-kotlin-react/README.md

 Currency calculator for bilderlings homework

+## Question?
+What is your preferred way to deploy applications?
+Do you prefer to chose single jar deployment or separate way?

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.